OpenMoonRay/openmoonray-docs/docs/user-reference/how-to-guides/render-outputs/motion-vectors.md

 This example produces a two-channel (.R, .G) output that estimates pixel motion in screen space units per frame.
 For reference, screen space is the camera frustum space normalized from -1 on the left to +1 on the right &#8211; i.e., not pixels.
 The values are resolution independent.
-Other systems may refer to these as _NDC coordinates_.
+Other systems may refer to these as <span class="define">NDC coordinates</span>.

 # More Details